Surge Marketing Deployment: Scaling Rapidly To Attack The Demand Wave

 Businesses that remain nimble and dynamic throughout fluctuating markets are often the ones who thrive in the face of adversity.
 With this in mind, the solution is to tackle the enemy head on with an adaptive, timely, and swift deployment of surge marketing strategies.

-This style of fast, highly responsive marketing helps your business introduce services or products specifically designed to satisfy the needs of consumers who are going through an extraordinary time.
+This style of fast, highly responsive digital marketing helps your business introduce services or products specifically designed to satisfy the needs of consumers who are going through an extraordinary time.

 The challenge, however, is seizing the moment and getting the word out quickly and efficiently before your competitors catch wind of your new offering.
 You need to be able to rapidly adapt and scale as the market changes.

 The following steps will help you set up your surge marketing strategy.

 We all wish we had a crystal ball or a flying Delorean to give us an advantage on the battlefield in times of uncertainty.
 While this form of technology doesn’t quite exist, we do have tools to help identify emerging online trends and behaviours within your industry.
 The good news is, most of these are free!

 Google Trends and Google Search Console are both free online resources that let you measure and forecast the volume and popularity of keywords or search queries in defined markets.
 These insights help you identify growing trends in online search behaviour while exposing early markers for emerging opportunities.